alegrigoriev/svn2git/README.md

 If a whole branch worktree gets merged to the current branch by a copy operation, the program makes a merge commit for it.

+The program detects single- and multiple- revision merges and adds `Cherry-picked-from: <commit-ID>` lines to the commit message of such cherry-picks.

 Performance optimizations
 --------------------------